 Each of the main field trips will take place on a Saturday except that to Stratford.
 Students have a mini “spring holiday” from Oxford in late March or early April.
 During this break students can travel and explore for themselves.
 Students must attend classes and lectures through mid-afternoon on the Friday of break and should not book holiday reservations that require them to leave Wycliffe Hall before 3:00 PM on that day.

-The three-week study tour this year will include Paris, Rome, Siena, Florence, Venice, Istanbul, Prague, and Rothenburg.
+The three-week study tour this year will include Paris, Siena, Florence, Venice, Prague, Bruges, Ghent, and Amsterdam.
 Guided sightseeing tours will be planned and group entrances are sometimes included in the cost, but students will also be expected to visit other important historical sites on their own.
 Transportation to and around Europe will be via train, airplane, and bus.